ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-19 05:22 dwg - I found we were also using system redirection in one of the test.
+We were calling ipcs and verifying the shared memory parameters.
+I added another xinetd invocation for that, bringing us to 7 trigger scritps.
+I also fixed the http and https test used in the determination of szProtocol.
+I also eliminated test4.
+Everything seems to be working now, exc ept the xmlrpc stuff I will work on next.

 2025-02-19 19:34 - mf
 fixed bug in environment where hostname was being concatenated instead of the user in the hardcoded paths.